mqless/mqless.github.io/_docs/part-4.md

 In the previous part we created a naive implementation for querying the devices.
 As you recall, the problem was that the device group actor was blocked until the process of querying the device is done.

-The pattern to solve that in the actor model is to have an actor for querying the devices, that way, we release the device group to continue and process messages.
+The pattern to solve that in the actor model is to have an actor for querying the devices, that way we release the device group to continue and process messages.
 However, if we use the send API we still have to wait for the response and forward to the caller.
 We need a way to forward the handling of the message to another actor.